-The hybrid Audi Q5’s 26-27-mile official range is competitive with rivals like the Volvo XC60 T8 Twin Engine, but with upcoming models like the BMW X3 plug-in hybrid offering 31 miles of electric running, that could seem a little disappointing given that this is brand-new technology.
+The hybrid Audi Q5’s 26-27-mile official range is competitive with rivals like the Volvo XC60 T8 Twin Engine and Mercedes GLC 300 e, although the BMW X3 plug-in hybrid offers 32 miles of electric running.

 Even so, if you plug in regularly, the Q5 will easily do over 20 miles in electric mode.
 When that’s done, the 2.0-litre turbocharged engine is more efficient than the Volvo’s and the Q5 is good at harvesting energy from the regenerative braking system and switching into electric mode at slow speeds.

 We saw well over 40mpg in a lengthy motorway journey, although the conditions and driving style, as well as the battery charge on offer, can drastically affect the overall economy you see in any plug-in hybrid.

 Both Q5 TFSI e models get the same 14.1kWh battery, with an official range of 26-27 miles.
 Our test drive suggested that you’ll see around 20 miles if you do a fair bit of motorway driving, so if you stick to around-town stuff then you could even eke that up to 25 miles.
 Specifying the larger alloy wheels can reduce that, and cold weather eats up battery range faster in any electric car, so factor in shorter zero-emissions running distance in winter.